 The use of an unstructured address will still be possible and supported by the SCT Inst scheme up to 23 November 2025 08:00 CET.

 As of 23 November 2025 08:00 CET, the use of the structured address will become mandatory for Inter-PSP SCT Inst payment messages where applicable, and for payment service users when they send electronic Customer-to-PSP files based on at least the EPC SCT Inst Customer-to-PSP IGs.
 From that moment, the use of an unstructured address will no longer be allowed and will hence lead to rejects.

 - Inclusion of the Proxy/Alias of the payment account of the Originator and/or of the payment account of the Beneficiary as an optional attribute in certain datasets.
 This attribute is an element supplied by the Originator and cannot substitute the IBAN as unique identifier for a payment account.

-Important reminder: back in 2020, the EPC already decided upon the following changes for the 2023 rulebook:
+Important reminder: back in 2020, the EPC already decided upon the following changes for the 2023 SCT Inst rulebook:

-- Migrate all ISO 20022 standard-based XML payment messages used under the scheme, to the 2019 version of the ISO 20022 standard.
+- Migrate all ISO 20022 standard-based XML payment messages used under the SCT Inst scheme, to the 2019 version of the ISO 20022 standard.
 This migration now takes place on 17 March 2024 instead of 19 November 2023.
 More information about the change of this migration date can be found in the EPC news item published on 24 October 2023.

-Annex IV of the 2023 rulebook version 1.2 lists all changes since the version 1.0 of the 2021 rulebook.
+Annex IV of the 2023 SCT Inst rulebook version 1.2 lists all changes since the version 1.0 of the 2021 SCT Inst rulebook.